yosunemiquela/CarbonDynamics/README.md

     $  cd /path/to/CarbonDynamics
     $ R < data_prepare.R

-The script will merge, etc. and create 6 Rdata files with the data prepared for running the model.
+The script loads the inventory plot and fire data and preprocess it to create data input for the C dynamics model.
+It generates 3 Rdata files : Tree_list contains the monospecific black spruce diamater class data, prepared for running the model.

 Also these plots are generated: